 Brown was an All-Rookie player, but he would become a starter in his second year, doubling his PPG from 6.6 to 14.5.
 His third season was a year of regression, as he lost his shooting touch, and only started 20 Games, but Brown’s fourth year showed the exact progression that the Celtics brass hoped for.
 The Shooting Guard increased his PPG to over 20 with his advanced metrics also rising.

 Three years ago, Brown made his first All-Star and had career bests in Points (24.7), Assists (3.4) and PER (19.9), and the year after had similar numbers.
-Brown elevated his game to anothe rlevel last season, adding All-Star number two and pricuring his first All-NBA nod (Third Team).
-He set personal bests in Points (26.6) and Rebounds per Game (6.9), and he enters this season as a top-15 player.
+Brown elevated his game to another level last season, adding All-Star number two and pricuring his first All-NBA nod (Third Team).
+He set personal bests in Points (26.6) and Rebounds per Game (6.9), and became a top teir player, though he was still direspected.

 Comments powered by CComment